-- 7.1 There are some categories of public places in the District where dogs are prohibited.
-These are: - all boat ramps and slipways - all cemeteries throughout the District - all playing surfaces of public sports grounds - within one metre of children's playground equipment - in any public library - Lake Clearwater Hut area - Lake Camp Reserve area. - 7.2 Dogs must be on a leash in all public places not included in Schedule 1.
-These areas include: - all roads (which includes footpaths and margins) - all memorial areas - all sportsgrounds. - 7.3 Disability Assist Dogs are exempt from prohibited and leashed areas. - 7.4 Working dogs are exempt from prohibited and leashed areas (where a working dog is carrying out its duties).
+- 7.1 There are some categories of public places in the district where dogs are prohibited.
+These are:

+- all boat ramps and slipways

+- all cemeteries throughout the district

+- all playing surfaces of public sports grounds

+- within one metre of any playground or playground equipment

+- in any public Council owned building

+- Lake Camp reserve area

+- Lake Clearwater hut area and shores

+- Lake Heron shores

+- Maori Lakes shores

+- 7.2 Dogs must be on a leash in all public places not included in Schedule 1.
+These areas include:

+- all roads (which includes footpaths and margins)

+- all memorial areas

+- all sportsgrounds.

+- 7.3 Disability Assist Dogs are exempt from prohibited and leashed areas.

+- 7.4 Working dogs are exempt from prohibited and leashed areas (where a working dog is carrying

-8. Dog park and dog exercise areas
+8. Dog Parks and Dog Exercise Areas

 - 8.1 Council aims to provide appropriately for the exercise and recreational needs of dogs.
-Council has designated a number of areas within the District where dogs may be exercised without being on a lead. - 8.2 Dog Exercise Areas are listed in Schedule 1 of this policy. - 8.3 As with all public places, dog owners are expected to have their dogs under effective control when in the Dog Park or a Dog Exercise Area. - 8.4 Owners must carry a leash and dispose of any fouling. - 8.5 Care should be taken when socialising dogs at the Dog Park or Dog Exercise Areas, particularly if the dog is known to be aggressive. - 8.6 Council will provide bins for the disposing of dog faeces at the Dog Park and Dog Exercise Areas.
+Council has designated a number of areas within the district where dogs may be exercised without being on a lead. - 8.2 Dog Exercise Areas are listed in Schedule 1 of this policy. - 8.3 As with all public places, dog owners are expected to have their dogs under effective control when in the Dog Park or a Dog Exercise Area. - 8.4 Owners must carry a leash and dispose of any fouling. - 8.5 Care should be taken when socialising dogs at the Dog Park or Dog Exercise Areas, particularly if the dog is known to be aggressive, and/or if there are children present. - 8.6 Council will provide bins for the disposing of dog faeces at the Dog Park and Dog Exercise Areas.
 Where possible, Council will also provide bags for the disposal of faeces.